loosolab/UROPA/docs/uropa-example.md

 	Case 2: One query gives a feature but the other not.
 	Case 3: Both queries validate features overlapping with the peaks.

-	The Tables [1], and [2], shown below, represent the All_hits and Best_hits outputs of UROPA,respectively for the 3 cases.
+	The Tables [1] and [2] shown below, represent the All_hits and Best_hits outputs of UROPA,respectively for the 3 cases.

-	In the 'All_hits' all the features found within the given distance will be annotated for the peak,while in the 'Best_hits' only the annotation with the closest feature  per peak per query is displayed.
+	In the 'All_hits' all the features found within the given distance will be annotated for the peak, while in the 'Best_hits' only the annotation with the closest feature  per peak per query is displayed.